Tiagoseraf1m/Tiagoseraf1m/README.md

-# 👋 Hi, I'm Tiago Serafim
+#  Hello, I'm Tiago Serafim 👋

 🎓 I'm currently studying *Computer Science*
 📚 At the moment, I'm learning the basics of *HTML, CSS, and JavaScript*